Custom Migration Best Practices

 Review these Illumio-recommended best practices before you start the migration.

-Minimize changes to your environment during the on-prem to SaaS migration.
+Minimize changes to your environment during the on-prem-to-SaaS migration.
 Any policy adjustment on-prem will be synced to SaaS on the next pcemigrate sync.
-Do not change any policy objects on SaaS during the migration from on-prem as the pcemigrate sync is one-directional for policy objects.
+Do not change any policy objects on SaaS during the migration from on-prem, as the pcemigrate sync is one-directional for policy objects.

 Do not change any policy objects on SaaS during the migration.